mohamed-chamrouk/jetson-nano-clustering/README.md

     dd bs=4M if=/dev/sdcard of=/path/to/jetson-nano-clean.img
     dd bs=1M if=/path/to/jetson-nano-clean.img of=/dev/sdcard
     ```
 The second solution is faster only if you can manage to clone everything at the same time.
-Otherwise the first one might be better.
+Otherwise, the first one might be better.
 Note that with the second solution you'll have a permanent 'clean' image stored on your disk for use later on, if you think that'll be useful for you go with the first solution.

 ### Installing Pytorch